Cloud Sherpas

 Cloud Sherpas was a cloud computing advisory and technology services company.
 Founded in 2008 and headquartered in Atlanta, Georgia, it was acquired by Accenture in 2015.

 History

-Cloud Sherpas was founded by Michael Cohn, Eran Gil, and David Hoff in May 2008.
+Cloud Sherpas was a global boutique cloud consulting that was a result of an organic and inorganic strategy, led by David Northington as Chair, alongside executives Gary DiOrio, Doug Shepard, Toan Huynh, Jason Wojahn, John Argenziano, and others.
+The original Cloud Sherpas was founded by Michael Cohn, Eran Gil, and David Hoff in May 2008.
 Cloud Sherpas was a Google Enterprise partner and reseller and implementation partner for Google Apps from 2010 to 2015.

 In March 2012, led by a $20 million investment by Columbia Capital, Cloud Sherpas merged with GlobalOne, a Salesforce.com partner.
-The combined entity went forward with the name Cloud Sherpas, which became a platform upon which additional cloud advisory boutiques and brokerage firms were later added.
+The combined entity went forward with the name "Cloud Sherpas," which became a platform upon which additional cloud advisory boutiques and brokerage firms were later added.
 Global One was founded by John Orrock, Dennis Wall, and Toan Huynh.
 In 2013, Cloud Sherpas ranked No. 68 on the Inc magazine Hire Power Awards 2013 list.
 According to Inc, the firm created over 50,000 jobs in a span of 18 months.

 Other notable Cloud Sherpas acquisitions include: